-The M.Ed. in Counselor Education with a concentration in college student development and counseling is a 48-credit-hour program designed to prepare counselors for higher education and community agencies throughout Virginia and the nation.
-The college student development and counseling concentration provides students with the specialized knowledge and skills necessary for employment as student affairs professionals in higher education settings.
+The M.Ed. in Counselor Education with a concentration in college counseling and student affairs is a 60-credit-hour program designed to prepare counselors for higher education and community agencies throughout Virginia and the nation.
+The college counseling and student affairs concentration provides students with the specialized knowledge and skills necessary for employment as student affairs professionals in higher education settings.
 The program requires a minimum of two years of study to complete.

 The faculty makes every effort to assist students in individualizing a graduate program to match their professional needs and interests.
 However, individualization takes place in an environment of legitimate constraints revolving around institutional, accreditation and licensure requirements.
 Faculty members view each program as more than simply an aggregate of courses, and students should plan all program work with their faculty advisers.

 - Students display knowledge and understanding of the historical and philosophical foundations of the counseling profession, including counselor professional identity, and display necessary skills in applying this knowledge and understanding to professional practice.

 - Students demonstrate the ability to adhere to legal and ethical practice.

 - Students understand the importance of continuing education and are committed to seeking continuing education throughout their careers.

 - Students display knowledge and understanding of counseling processes applied to both individuals and groups, including knowledge of how to design, implement and evaluate programs related to academic, career and personal/social development of clients.